 We can report that insiders do own shares in Inovio Pharmaceuticals, Inc..
 As individuals, the insiders collectively own US$6.7m worth of the US$426m company.
 Some would say this shows alignment of interests between shareholders and the board.
 But it might be worth checking if those insiders have been selling.

 General Public Ownership

 While it is well worth considering the different groups that own a company, there are other factors that are even more important.
-Take risks for example - Paladin Energy has 2 warning signs we think you should be aware of.
+Case in point: We've spotted 4 warning signs for Inovio Pharmaceuticals you should be aware of.

 If you are like me, you may want to think about whether this company will grow or shrink.
 Luckily, you can check this free report showing analyst forecasts for its future.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.